Maine Summer Adventure Race set to take place June 24 in Jefferson

 JEFFERSON, Maine — More than 50 teams will take part in the 2017 Maine Summer Adventure Race 7 a.m.-7 p.m.
-Saturday, June 24.
+Saturday, June 24, Hidden Valley Nature Center, 131 Egypt Road.
 The teams are composed of more than 115 individuals from 11 states, who will all get the chance to explore the Midcoast region by boat, bicycle and foot in a single day.

 Now in its second year, the Maine Summer Adventure Race involves teams of two, three or four competing in a nonstop race including trail running or trekking, road and mountain biking, sea kayaking and orienteering.
 Teams will have to combine athleticism with strategy and navigation to guide themselves to as many checkpoints as possible within the race’s time limit.